Bill & Ted Face the Music: Marketing

 First images from the film were published by Entertainment Weekly on December 17, 2019.
 A teaser poster was released on February 5, 2020.
 A new poster and a trailer was released on June 9, 2020, unofficially referred to by fans as "Bill & Ted Day" as the date's digits 6 and 9 make up the duo's favorite number 69 from the first film.
-The second trailer was released along the announcement of the planned mixed theatric/video-on-demand release approach, on July 23, 2020.
+The second trailer was released alongside the announcement of the planned mixed theatric/video-on-demand release approach, on July 23, 2020.

 Release

-Bill & Ted Face the Music was originally scheduled to be released on August 21, 2020 by Orion Pictures through United Artists Releasing in the US and by Warner Bros.
+Bill & Ted Face the Music was originally scheduled to be released on August 21, 2020, by Orion Pictures through United Artists Releasing in the US and by Warner Bros.
 Pictures in the UK.
 Looper observed that the date's digits (8, 21, 20 and 20) coincidentally added up to 69, an in-universe reference to the first film.
-Due to the postponement of other films caused by the COVID-19 pandemic, Face the Music was moved up a week to August 14, 2020 to fill vacated slots, before then being delayed to August 28, 2020 as to avoid conflicting with the rescheduled release of Tenet.
+Due to the postponement of other films caused by the COVID-19 pandemic, Face the Music was moved up a week to August 14, 2020, to fill vacated slots, before then being delayed to August 28, 2020, as to avoid conflicting with the rescheduled release of Tenet.
 As further complications from the pandemic continued to threaten movie theater openings, United Artists Releasing announced in late July that they would release Face the Music in a combined theatrical and Premium VOD premiere on September 1, 2020.
 Then, on August 6, 2020, Alex Winter announced that the film had been moved back to its August 28 slot.

 The film was also distributed in select territories by MGM via third party distributors.

 Home media

-The film was released on Blu-ray and DVD on November 10, 2020 by Warner Bros.
+The film was released on Blu-ray and DVD on November 10, 2020, by Warner Bros.
 Home Entertainment.
-It was not released on Ultra HD Blu-ray in the US.
+It was released on Ultra HD Blu-ray in the US on August 6, 2024, by Shout!
+Studios.